ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 Each Attester in general has at least one Attesting Environment and one Target Environment (e.g., hardware, firmware, Operating System, etc.).
-Typically, each Attester has multiple Target Environments, each with their own set of claims (called "claim sets") representing their actual state.
+Typically, each Attester has multiple Target Environments, each with their own "claim sets" representing their actual state.
 Additionally, the number of Target Environments and Attesting Environments that are components of an Attester are not limited.

 "Actual state" is a group of claim sets about the actual state of the Attester at a